Goran Djuricin

-Club career
+Playing career

 A forward, Djuricin joined Austrian Bundesliga side Austria Wien in 1991 and made 15 appearances and scored one goal before departing in 1997.
 The high points of his time with Austria Wien were a late substitute appearance in the 1994 Austrian Supercup (which was lost 2–1 to Austria Salzburg) and two 1994–95 European Cup Winners' Cup appearances versus NK Branik Maribor.
 He dropped into lower-league football and played for SK Vorwärts Steyr, Würnitz, St. Andrä-Wördern, Kapellerfeld and SV Donau before retiring in 2007.

 Management career

 Djuricin has had a long career as a manager and assistant manager at club and international level.
 He held assistant manager positions with the Austrian U18, U19 and U20 international teams between 2008 and 2011 and was involved at the 2011 U20 World Cup.
-He managed ASK Ebreichsdorf between 2012 and 2016 and won the Landesliga Niederösterreich title in the 2014–15 season, to clinch promotion to the Regionalliga Ost.
-He returned to Austrian Bundesliga club SK Rapid Wien for the third time of his career in November 2016, as assistant manager to Damir Canadi.
-On 9 April 2017, Djuricin succeeded Canadi as the club's manager.
-He was sacked on 30 September 2018, and was appointed manager of Second League club FC Blau-Weiß Linz in April 2019 on a two-year contract.
-A run of one win from 9 league games prior to the 2019–20 winter break led to Djuricin's sacking in December 2019.
+He managed ASK Ebreichsdorf between 2012 and 2016 and won the 1.
+Niederösterreichische Landesliga championship in the 2014–15 season, to clinch promotion to the Regionalliga Ost.

+Djuricin returned to Austrian Bundesliga club Rapid Wien for the third time of his career in November 2016, as assistant manager to Damir Canadi.
+On 9 April 2017, he succeeded Canadi as the club's manager.
+Djuricin was sacked on 30 September 2018 and had to wait until April 2019 for his next role, when was appointed manager of Second League club FC Blau-Weiß Linz on a two-year contract.
+A run of one win from nine league games prior to the 2019–20 winter break led to Djuricin's sacking in December 2019.

 On 9 February 2020, Djuricin was announced as manager of Swiss Challenge League club Grasshoppers until 30 May 2020.
 He won one of two league matches before the season was halted due to the COVID-19 pandemic.
 On 15 May and with the Swiss Challenge League having yet failed to resume, it was announced that Djuricin's contract would not be renewed.
 In December 2021, Djuricin was appointed as assistant to new manager Andreas Heraf at 3.
 Liga club Türkgücü München and continued in the role until the club's insolvency late in the season.

-Following a period coaching and advising SV Gerasdorf/Stammersdorf (whom he had also served between his Grasshoppers and Türkgücü München roles), Djuricin was appointed manager of Austrian Regionalliga East club SV Stripfing/Weiden in May 2022.
+Following a period coaching and advising SV Gerasdorf/Stammersdorf (whom he had also served between his Grasshoppers and Türkgücü München roles), Djuricin signed a one-year contract to manage Austrian Regionalliga East club SV Stripfing/Weiden in May 2022.
+Despite winning the division championship, concerns over partner club Austria Wien foisting young players on the club led to his departure at the end of the 2022–23 season.